Japanese Communist Party: Foreign policy

+The founding platform of the JCP called for the withdrawal of Japanese soldiers from China, Sakhalin, Korea, and Taiwan.

+The JCP campaigned against the invasion of China and the imperial regime's expansionist policy in Asia.
+Following the outbreak of the 1931 Japanese invasion of Manchuria, the Japanese Communist Party had infiltrated the military, including in Tokyo, and Osaka.
+They would distribute leaflets and newspapers opposing the war.

-One of the JCP's main objectives is terminating the Japan–United States military alliance and the dismantling of all American military bases in Japan.
-It wants to make Japan a non-aligned and neutral country, in accordance with its principles of self-determination and national sovereignty.
-There are about 130 American military bases and other related facilities in Japan, with Okinawa Prefecture having the largest American military base in.
-The JCP adheres to the idea that Japan as an Asian country must stop putting emphasis on diplomacy centering on relations with the United States and the G8 Summit and put Asian diplomacy at the center of its foreign relations.
+One of the JCP's main objectives is terminating the Japan–United States military alliance and the dismantling of all American military bases in Japan, with a goal to make Japan a non-aligned and neutral country, in accordance with its principles of self-determination and national sovereignty.
+There are about 130 American military bases and related facilities in Japan, with Okinawa Prefecture alone hosting more than half of United States Forces Japan personnel.
+The JCP adheres to the idea that Japan, as an Asian country, must not allow its relationship with the United States and the G8 to define its foreign relations and should put its East Asian neighbors at the center of its diplomatic efforts.
 It supports establishing an "independent foreign policy in the interests of the Japanese people" and rejects "uncritically following any foreign power".

 The JCP advocates that Japan issue further apologies for its actions during World War II and has condemned prime ministerial visits to Yasukuni Shrine.
 In the 1930s, while the JCP was still illegal, it was the only political party to vocally oppose Japan's war with China.
 The JCP supports Japanese territorial claims over the Kuril and Senkaku Islands and Liancourt Rocks.
 Furthermore, the JCP has condemned North Korea's nuclear-weapons testing, calling for effective sanctions, but opposing the prospect of a military response.

+The JCP's leading politicians are known to be the most active opponents of anti-Korean racism and xenophobia in Japan.
+Contemporary JCP politicians criticize mainstream Japanese politicians for instigating contempt towards Korea, and oppose historical revisionism in regard to Korean history and Japanese war crimes.
+The JCP was one of the few Japanese parties which supported the Korean independence movement.
+In the latter half of the 1940s, a training school for Korean revolutionaries was operated jointly by the JCP and several Korean organizations, including the Communist Party of Korea.
+In South Korea, the JCP is known as the only "pro-South Korea" political party in Japan.
+Although it is illegal to form a communist party in South Korea, Mindan maintains friendly relations with the JCP.
+In 2003, due to the consideration of the then liberal South Korean president Roh Moo-hyun, formal exchanges between the JCP and the South Korean government began.